NirupamKhanal/NumericalAnalysis/README.md

 Use Cases: Used in numerical analysis to solve equations in engineering and science problems.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](./LICENSE.txt) file for details.